star-whale/docs/docs/getting-started/server.md

 ## Install Starwhale Server

-To install Starwhale Server, see the [installation guide]
+To install Starwhale Server, see the [installation guide](../server/installation/index.md).

 ## Create your first project